-Another subject of modern research has been the action of different poisons upon the brain and nerves; an inquiry which abounds in singular and inexplicable results.
 Here, again, we are indebted to some early experiments of Sir B. Brodie, which have been extended and varied by later physiologists; indicating especially the distinction between those poisons which produce death indirectly through other parts, and those which are fatal by direct and instant action on the nervous system.
 The experiments of MM.
 Bernard and Pelouze on the Curare poison are the most recent and remarkable we possess on this subject.
 Acting through the blood, but so instantaneously as to preclude all theory of fermentation or change in that fluid (of which the fertile genius of Liebig has made such large use in other cases), this poison at once annihilates the nervous power.
 In animals killed suddenly by other means, the nerves retain their irritability for longer or shorter time; -where death is produced by this substance, they are wholly unaffected by the strongest stimuli.
-I select this as one of the most striking examples of the influence of certain organic agents on that portion of animal life, which gives power and vitality to the rest; - an influence the more wonderful from the minute quantity of the agent; and from a chemical composition so closely akin to that of substances wholly innocuous, that the abstraction or addition of a single component atom often makes the sole difference between an aliment and a poison.
-Organic Chemistry has disclosed these marvellous changes in the intimate structure of bodies, though it utterly fails in explaining to us how they can thus instantly affect the principle of life.
+I select this as one of the most striking examples of the influence of certain organic agents on that portion of animal life which gives power and vitality to the rest.
+It is an influence the more wonderful from the minute quantity of the agent; and from a chemical composition so closely akin to that of substances wholly innocuous, that the abstraction or addition of a single component molecule, or atomic equivalent, often makes the sole difference between an aliment and a poison.
+Organic Chemistry has disclosed these curious and complex changes in the intimate structure of bodies.
+But it utterly fails in explaining to us how they can thus instantly affect particular portions of organised textures, and through their action on these textures suddenly annihilate life itself.